Popular snacks from your childhood

 You may also like: Board games introduced the year you were born

 No one could ever mistake the stacked, curved crisps as anything but Pringles.
 That's largely because of the iconic tall, cylindrical container that has housed Pringles since chemist and food storage technician Fredric J. Baur developed the container for Procter & Gamble in 1966.
-When Bauer died in 2008, his children honored his wish and buried him with a can of Pringles—original flavor, of course.
+When Bauer died in 2008, his children honored his wish and buried his ashes in a can of Pringles—original flavor, of course.

 People's love affair with Chex Mix goes much farther back than when its pre-packaged incarnation arrived in stores in 1987.
 The popular party snack made its original debut in the 1950s when the Ralston Purina Co. unveiled Chex cereal, which included recipes for a party mix on the back of the box.